koinotice/genv/gitbook/usage/plugins/services.md

         any calls you need to make to docker-compose with your configuration.
-      * Also note the use of the `## [<arg>...] %% Your description` comment convention. _Harpoon_ will use this to automatically add your custom commands to the `help` output.
+      * Also note the use of the `## [<arg>...] %% Your description` comment convention. _Genv_ will use this to automatically add your custom commands to the `help` output.

-   4. Create a `Dockerfile` containing metadata that _Harpoon_ will use for installation.
+   4. Create a `Dockerfile` containing metadata that _Genv_ will use for installation.

       ```dockerfile